dfiallo35/todoapp/README.md

 # Task App

-This is a simple task app built with FastAPI and PostgreSQL.
+This is a simple task management application built with FastAPI and PostgreSQL.
+It follows a 4-layer architecture (Presentation, Application, Domain, and Infrastructure) to ensure clean separation of concerns and maintainable code.

+Key features include:
+- CRUD operations for tasks: create, read, update, and delete tasks.
+- User authentication with JWT tokens for secure access.
+- iltering, pagination, and sorting on task lists.
+- Async database operations using SQLAlchemy with asyncpg for high performance.
+- Dependency injection for decoupled services and repositories.
+- Dockerized development environment with Postgres for easy setup and reproducibility.

 ## Setup